Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 27-Kubernetes Volumes - Persistent Storage - PV, PVC, StorageClass, hostPath/README.md

 > **Key Point:**
 > Since this PVC doesn’t explicitly specify a StorageClass, it will bind to a compatible PV if available.
 In this demo, the PV created above offers 5Gi, making it a suitable candidate for a 2Gi claim.
+But you can see PVC capacity 5Gi instead 2Gi.

 **Apply the PVC:**